 Thus far, procedures for estimating the day-night sound level have been described for roadways with traffic and roadway parameters that are constant over an angle of observation from the observer location of at least 150°.
 Often, a change in roadway alignment may occur due to the presence of curves, the roadway elevation may change, and traffic volumes and vehicle mix may vary with the presence of on and off ramps.
 In addition, multiple shielding elements with different shielding angles may be located between the observer and the roadway.
 In the general case, estimating the day-night sound level for such complex highway situations is beyond the scope of this manual.
-It is recommended that very complex roadway/site geometries and traffic conditions be analyzed with one of the available computerized noise prediction methods.1,2
+It is recommended that very complex roadway/site geometries and traffic conditions be analyzed with one of the available computerized noise prediction methods.1,2 roadway.
+When it is possible to divide a complex roadway into no more than three or four segments with constant traffic and roadway parameters on each, the procedures in the following paragraphs may be used in conjunction with the steps in Section 4 to estimate the day-night sound level.
+When more than three or four segments are required, it is advisable to use a more sophisticated prediction methodology.

-However, if the roadway can be divided into roadway segments, each having constant traffic and roadway parameters, the day-night sound level from each segment can be estimated and combined together to provide an estimate of the total day-night sound level from the
+However, if the roadway can be divided into roadway segments, each having constant traffic and roadway parameters, the day-night sound level from each segment can be estimated and combined together to provide an estimate of the total day-night sound level from the t-t j 19